Are We Actually Grinding Our Teeth into Extinction?

 No, seriously, our ancestors had broader jaws, straighter teeth, and more room in their faces for things like, I don’t know, breathing properly.
 Meanwhile, modern humans are grinding, clenching, mouth-breathing, and crowding their way toward dental disaster.

 Our ancestors chewed hard.
 They ate tough meat, raw vegetables, grains that needed grinding, and roots that made your jaw work for it.
+(Cue You Better Work Bitch music, hello Brittney).
 The constant pressure and resistance helped shape strong jaws and full dental arches…aka room for all your teeth.

 And now?
 Most of us barely use our jaws at all.